Mt. Bachelor, Oregon

 Mt.
 Bachelor is the largest ski resort in Oregon and is located in the central part of the state near the town of Bend.
-This review is based on one visit having decent conditions.
+This review is based on one visit of 3 days having decent conditions.

 |Review Date||January 2010|